Representing Continuous Functions between Greatest Fixed Points of Indexed Containers: Simulations and Evaluation

 \subsection{Functions on Streams}

-Continuous function from~$\Stream{A}$ to~$\Stream{B}$ can be described by infinite, $A$-branching ``decision trees'' with two kinds of nodes: $\epsilon$ and~$\out_b$ with~$b\in B$.
-The idea is that~$f(s) = [b_1, b_2, \dots]$ if and only if the infinite branch corresponding to~$s$ contains, in order, the nodes~$\out_{b_1}$, $\out_{b_2}$, etc. For that to be well defined, we need to guarantee that there are no infinite path in the tree without any~$\out$ node.
+Continuous function from~$\Stream{A}$ to~$\Stream{B}$ can be described by infinite, $A$-branching ``decision trees'' with two kinds of nodes: $\INPUT$ and~$\OUT_b$ with~$b\in B$.
+The idea is that~$f(s) = [b_1, b_2, \dots]$ if and only if the infinite branch corresponding to~$s$ contains, in order, the nodes~$\OUT_{b_1}$, $\OUT_{b_2}$, \dots, interspersed with~$\INPUT$ nodes.
+For that to be well defined, we need to guarantee that all infinite branches in the tree contain infinitely many~$\OUT$ node, or equivalently, that no branch contains infinitely many \emph{consecutive}~$\INPUT$ nodes.